-Dig a block in the second row and replace it with an obsidian block, seen in the picture below.
+Dig a block in the second row and replace it with an obsidian block, as seen in the picture below.
 This has to be in the top-middle of the hole.

-Next, stand beside the obsidian block and face the 4 block side with the shorter side of the hole on your right and the longer end on your left.
-The exact location matters a lot here so refer to the picture below.
+Next, stand beside the obsidian block and face the 4-block side with the shorter side of the hole on your right and the longer end on your left.
+The exact location matters a lot here, so refer to the picture below.
 Now remove the single block between the wall and the obsidian block

-Now remove one block perimeter from the entire hole whereby the 4×3 foundation hole is now a 5×4 hole.
+Remove one block perimeter from the entire hole whereby the 4×3 foundation hole is now a 5×4 hole.
 Next stand in the hole where the shorter end of the foundation is on your left and the longer side is to the right.

 Next place an upward-facing observer block on the obsidian block and another one with a gap of 2 blocks up and 1 to the left.
 Seen in the picture below.

-Remove the block next to the hole we made earlier beside the obsidian block to create a 2 block trench and place 2 slime blocks on top of the trench, not inside the trench.
+Remove the block next to the hole we made earlier beside the obsidian block to create a 2-block trench and place 2 slime blocks on top of the trench, not inside the trench.

 On top of these 2 slime blocks, you will be placing 2 sticky pistons.
 On the right slime block, you will place an upward-facing piston, and on the left slime block, you will place a downward-facing piston.
 Dig any temporary holes to place these in the correct way seen below.

-On top of the above-placed pistons place 2 slime blocks to create the base of the elevator floor.
+On top of the above-placed pistons, place 2 slime blocks to create the base of the elevator floor.
 And on top of the slime blocks place any block of your choice to create the actual elevator floor, stone block type is preferred here.

-All these above steps have created the moving part of the elevator and next, we design a functional switch for the elevator.
+All these above steps have created the moving part of the elevator, and next, we design a functional switch for the elevator.

-Create a stone block staircase shape from the back stone block from the piston placed previously.
+Create a stone block staircase shape from the back stone block of the piston placed previously.
 You can see the exact placement of the blocks below.
 A set of 3 stone blocks will create this staircase of sorts.
 Leave a space on top of the topmost block of the staircase and place another stone block on the ground.
-To create a space in the middle you need to place a block first and then remove it later on.
+To create a space in the middle, you need to place a block first and then remove it later on.
 This new block will be placed at the ground level.

 Select redstone dust and add it to the staircase stone blocks, all three of them minus the floating block.

-To stop it from flying away we have to create the elevator’s top part to stop it and be the platform to exit to.
+To stop it from flying away, we have to create the elevator’s top part to stop it and be the platform to exit to.

-This column has to be stacked to the desired height and then place an obsidian stone on top of it.
+This column has to be stacked to the desired height, and then place an obsidian stone on top of it.
 Remove the whole column once you have placed the obsidian stone.
 This obsidian stone is the barrier that will stop the elevator from drifting away essentially.

-Behind the piston place 3 stone blocks in a row.
+Behind the piston, place 3 stone blocks in a row.
 The first one should be placed behind the piston and the next 2 on its right side.

-On the newly created row of stone blocks add redstone dust
+On the newly created row of stone, blocks add redstone dust

-With all the above steps done you will have a functioning elevator that will travel up and down with the push of a button.
-With this crucial part of the elevator machinery done you can now create the aesthetics of the elevator as you like.
+With all the above steps done, you will have a functioning elevator that will travel up and down with the push of a button.
+With this crucial part of the elevator machinery done, you can now create the aesthetics of the elevator as you like.